Stealing Her Thoughts

 She tries to shake off the feeling, and her expression turns cold, as I remember it.

-The house is beautiful.
+The house is beautiful, and filled with manuscripts.

-This Tzina has aged years since the dreamschool.
+This Tzina has aged years since the Dream School.

 “You’re going to die soon?”
 I ask.

-“I feel life draining away.”
+“I feel my life draining away.”

 “What about the other stories?”
-I ask.

-“The ones you haven’t written yet,” I answer.
+“The ones you haven’t written yet.”

-“And if you die, those stories will never be born, and never be told.”
+“If you die, those stories will never be born, and never be told.”

 The Dreamer and the Warrior